Which One Is the Best for Bass?

 Where do bass hide in lakes?

 Bass fish are ambush predators.
-They tend to hide under a rock, log, or other vegetation on the bottom structure of the lake and wait on their prey.
+They tend to hide under a rock, log, or other vegetation on the lake’s bottom and wait for their prey.

 If you enjoyed this article on the best search baits for bass, you might also enjoy these articles on how to fish for crappie, bass fishing trips, types of bass, how to catch bass in Summer, and different lure types for bass!